 If you have newer painted trim that is in good condition with no peeling, you can treat it the same way.
 Whether latex or oil-based, it will only require a light sanding to be ready for the finish paint.
 Use 220 grit sandpaper to gently scuff it up a bit, giving the surface "tooth" to aid in bonding with the new paint coat.
 With no bare spots, there's no need to prime, you can go ahead and apply your finish paint after removing the sanding debris with a tack cloth.

 Prime Bare Wood

-First, be sure you're starting with a smooth surface by going over all the wood with 120 sandpaper or sanding sponge to give it a light sanding.
-Most new wood trim will be smooth to start with, but there may be some rough spots that need attention like scarf joints, or at corners where two pieces of wood trim meet.
+First, be sure you're starting with a smooth surface by going over all the wood with 120 sandpaper or sponge to give it a light sanding.
+Most new wood trim will be smooth to start with, but there may be some rough spots that need attention like over scarf joints, or at corners where two pieces of wood trim meet.

 Fill Holes and Gaps

-When the primer is dry, make any repairs to gouges and large holes using wood putty or trim spackle, and fill small nail hole with painter's putty.
+When the primer is dry, make any repairs to gouges and large holes using wood putty or trim spackle, also fill small nail hole with painter's putty.
 Use acrylic latex caulk to fill gaps where wallboard meets molding, and seams where molding pieces come together.
 Use plenty of caulk to completely fill the gaps and wipe off all the excess before it sets up.